Aclamendo/frumentum/plugins/README.md

 # Plugins

 This folder contains plugins, as well as plugin data (config, playerdata, etc.)
-Playerdata is often placed in .gitignore, as it can change by the minute Some data files will be automatically modified on startup, it is not important to have the latest version of these particular files
+Playerdata is often placed in .gitignore, as it can change by the minute
+Some data files will be automatically modified on startup, it is not important to have the latest version of these particular files

-# List of Plugins
+## Plugin Manifest

 In no particular order